fxp-jim/HorizonDocs/Horizon User Guide/Sales Orders/Confirming a Sales Order.md

-Confirming a sales order is done before one can generate a sales invoice and/or unconfirm a sales order.

-Follow this step-by-step guide to confirm a sales order:
+Confirming a sales order is a necessary step before generating a sales invoice or unconfirming a sales order.
+Follow these simple steps to confirm a sales order:

 1. Navigate to the main menu and select **Sales Orders**.